 Inpatient rehab followed by outpatient therapy is recommended for anyone trying to overcome marijuana addiction.

 Some behavioral therapies that have been effective in treating marijuana addiction include:

 - Cognitive-behavioral therapy – Talk therapy where patients identify problematic behaviors that weaken their impulse control.
 This therapy is especially useful for patients dealing with co-occurring disorders.

 - Contingency management – In this therapy uses positive reinforcement to reward patients for abstaining from substances.
 This involves giving patients some form of tangible reward for reaching landmarks in treatment that create a link between abstinence and good feelings.

 - Motivational enhancement therapy – This therapy is designed for people who are having a hard time seeing the point of addressing and stopping their substance use.
-Rather than going through a step-by-step process, this treatment rapidly establishes an internal motivation to make positive change.
+Rather than going through a step-by-step process, this marijuana addiction treatment rapidly establishes an internal motivation to make positive change.

 While many patients will go through one or a combination of these therapies during inpatient rehab, continuing treatment once you are discharged is strongly recommended.
 That’s why we offer comprehensive outpatient rehab services where patients can continue therapy and counseling.
 Support doesn’t end once inpatient rehabilitation has concluded.